Pyrénées-Orientales

 Pyrénées-Orientales (/fr/; Pirineus Orientals /ca/; Pirenèus Orientals /oc/; lit.
 'Eastern Pyrenees'), also known as Northern Catalonia, is a department of the region of Occitania, Southern France, adjacent to the northern Spanish frontier and the Mediterranean Sea.
 It borders the departments of Ariège to the northwest and Aude to the north, the Mediterranean Sea to the east and the Spanish province of Girona in Catalonia to the south and the country of Andorra to the west.
 It also surrounds the tiny Spanish exclave of Llívia, and thus has two distinct borders with Spain.
-In 2019, it had a population of 479,979.
+In 2023, it had a population of 496,855.
 Some parts of the Pyrénées-Orientales (like the Cerdagne) are part of the Iberian Peninsula.
 It is named after the Pyrenees mountain range.
+Historically, most of the department corresponds with the northern part of the medieval and early modern Principality of Catalonia.

 History

 Prior to the Treaty of the Pyrenees in 1659, most of the present department was part of the former Principality of Catalonia, within the Crown of Aragon, therefore part of the Monarchy of Spain, so the majority of it has historically been Catalan-speaking, and it is still referred to as Northern Catalonia.

 The modern department was created early during the French Revolution on 9 February 1790 under the name of Roussillon, also the name of the pre-Revolutionary province of Roussillon to which it almost exactly corresponds, although the department also includes Fenouillèdes, a small piece of territory which had formerly been on the southern edge of Languedoc.
 The name therefore changed, on 26 February 1790, to Pyrénées-Orientales.

 Invaded by Spain in April 1793, the area was recaptured thirteen months later during the War of the Roussillon.

 During the nineteenth century, Pyrénées-Orientales proved one of the most consistently republican departments in France.
 The intellectual and republican politician François Arago, who, during the early months of the short-lived Second Republic in 1848, was briefly de facto Head of state, came from Estagel in the east of the department.